carpentries-incubator/cwl-novice-tutorial/pages/audience.md

 and he likes the idea of combining this hobby with his interest in biology.

 For his Masters thesis project,
-Shawn has been implementing a pipeline for processing and analysis of data from a variation on ChIP-seq used by his supervisor's collaborators.
+Shawn has been implementing a pipeline to process and analyse data from a variation on ChIP-seq used by one of his supervisor's collaborators.
-When he started the project,
-his supervisor told him about the benefits of describing the analysis as a workflow, explaining that the analysis would eventually need to be deployed at large scale (though she didn't yet know exactly where it would be deployed).
+A keen follower of developing technologies herself, his supervisor told him about the benefits of describing the analysis as a workflow, explaining that the analysis would eventually need to be deployed at large scale (though she doesm't yet know exactly where it would be deployed).
 So far, Shawn has been developing and testing the pipeline on his laptop but knows that soon he'll need to run it on real data, which will mean connecting to an external server and deploying it there.